 There are two methods of measuring students’ learning :

 This type of evaluation is usually performed at the end of the year or course, and provides a formal evaluation of a student’s achievement.

 This type of evaluation is performed throughout the course or program, provides an informal assessment of a student’s performance, and requires a short period of time.

 In one to one, a tutor promotes an informal discussion, which helps students receive and process the information.

-Identifying the learning method of students
+2. Identifying the learning method of students

 The 7 different learning styles have been explained below: